istio/istio.io/_docs/concepts/security/mutual-tls.md

     caption='Istio Security Architecture'
     %}

-As illustrated in the diagram, Istio Security leverages secret volume mount to deliver keys/certs from Istio Citadel to Kubernetes containers.
+As illustrated in the diagram, Istio Security leverages secret volume mount to deliver keys/certs from Citadel to Kubernetes containers.
 For services running on
 VM/bare-metal machines, we introduce a node agent, which is a process running on each VM/bare-metal machine.
-It generates the private key and CSR (certificate signing request) locally, sends CSR to Istio Citadel for signing, and delivers the generated certificate together with the private key to Envoy.
+It generates the private key and CSR (certificate signing request) locally, sends CSR to Citadel for signing, and delivers the generated certificate together with the private key to Envoy.

 ## Components